 - Model forms.
 There are many publishers out there that hire experienced practitioners to write model discovery requests for sale.
 The cost for these can range from the tens to the thousands of dollars.
 If you’re just starting out in a new practice area or case, it might not be a bad idea to pick some of these up.

 RFPs are an incredibly important part of the litigation process.
 Don’t be lazy and use stock requests for your cases.
 When it comes time to draft RFPs, don’t think of it as a boring, routine task.
 Instead, re-frame it as an opportunity to improve and develop your writing and analytical skills.

 Looking for more ways to improve your legal writing?
 I’ve compiled some my best advice on legal writing into one comprehensive, easy-to-follow guide.
 It can be yours – free.
 Just sign up below.

 In this in-depth, 20+ page guide, I will teach you:

 - How To Write Requests For Production

 - How To Write A Legal Memo

 You have Successfully Subscribed!

-If you want more specific advice regarding drafting of discovery, you won’t find it in my book.
-But if you buy it, you’ll likely be a more fulfilled person.
-Smell better too.
+If you want more specific advice regarding drafting of discovery, you could ask around in LawyerSmack.
+If you join, you’ll likely be a more fulfilled person.
+Smell better too?
 No promises.